NsfwSpy/NsfwSpy.js/README.md

 This project is available as two seperate packages, one for [browsers](https://www.npmjs.com/package/@nsfwspy/browser) and one for [Node.js](https://www.npmjs.com/package/@nsfwspy/node).

 ## Load the Model
-Before starting to use NsfwSpy, the [model](https://github.com/NsfwSpy/NsfwSpy.js/tree/main/models/mobilenet-v1.0.0) should be loaded, ideally from your hosted site or as local files on your system.
-NsfwSpy by default uses a publically hosted model in an S3 bucket, but we cannot ensure this will be available forever and should not be used in production systems.
+Before starting to use NsfwSpy, the [model](https://github.com/NsfwSpy/NsfwSpy.js/tree/main/models/mobilenet-v1.0.0) should be loaded from your hosted site or as local files on your system.

-**Hosted files**
+**Hosted files for Browsers**
 ```typescript
 const nsfwSpy = new NsfwSpy("./model/model.json");
 ```